-Morning nausea usually peaks between weeks 8-11, and typically fades by the end of the first trimester.
+Nausea is a well-known symptom of pregnancy, affecting at least 70% of expecting mothers.
+Also called morning sickness, nausea usually begins at around six weeks, peaks between weeks 8-11, and typically fades near the end of the first trimester.
 However, some women experience nausea as both a second trimester and third trimester symptom.

 The early weeks of pregnancy can be an exciting and confusing time.
 You’re beginning a journey that involves many physical and emotional changes, and it’s not always easy to know how you’ll feel from one day to the next.
 But we’re here to help you understand the changes you’re going through, and morning sickness can be one of the most noticeable.